-- 2. Click Zoom to display the Zoom toolbar in the form of a floating box in the drawing area. - Notice that the Zoom toolbar now has a title bar.
-Toolbars that are positioned on the drawing area have title bars.
-By placing the cursor on the title bar and holding down the left mouse button, you can drag the toolbar around the screen.
-Try this with the Zoom toolbar. - 3.
-Click and drag the Zoom toolbar to the right side of the screen.
-You will notice that as you drag it, the toolbar stays put, and you are dragging a rectangle of the same size as the toolbar (see Figure 1.7).
+Notice that the Zoom toolbar now has a title bar.
+Toolbars that are positioned on the drawing area are called floating toolbars.
+They have title bars; and, by placing the cursor on the title bar and holding down the left mouse button, you can drag the toolbar around the screen.
+Try this with the Zoom toolbar.

+3. Click and drag the Zoom toolbar to the right side of the screen.
+You'll notice that as you drag it, the toolbar stays put, and you're dragging a rectangle of the same size as the toolbar (see Figure 1.7).
 As you drag the rectangle to the right of the drawing area and begin to move it off the drawing area onto the right side of the screen, the rectangle becomes taller and thinner.